Everything Changes (Staind song)

 "Everything Changes" is a song by the American rock band Staind, which was the third single off of their album Chapter V.

-Background

-Aaron Lewis briefly mentioned to MTV that "Everything Changes" is about things that change without going into a detailed explanation of the song.

 Composition

 Staind's lead singer Aaron Lewis told MTV that "Everything Changes" was created after brainstorming some ideas and was one of the last songs recorded for Chapter V.

 Reception

 "Everything Changes" received both positive and negative reviews.
 The Washington Post complimented Staind for creating a "concert-ready soft serve tune", and likened "Everything Changes" to Creed's song style.
 On the other hand, Billboard Magazine criticized Staind for making a song that did not expand on the band's ability to become "fierce rockers and sensitive balladers".

 Music video

 In an outline by director Mike Sloat, Sloat detailed that the planned music video for "Everything Changes" would use clips from the 1993 film Dazed and Confused and Almost Famous.
 When the music video was released in June 2006, guitarist Mike Mushok explained that the video for "Everything Changes" was about finishing high school and the changes that would come after graduation.